stackforge/libra/doc/worker/code.rst

 .. py:class:: LBaaSController(logger, driver, json_msg)

-   This class is used by the :py:func:`~libra.worker.worker.lbaas_task` function drive the Gearman message handling.
+   This class is used by the Gearman task started within the worker thread (the :py:func:`~libra.worker.worker.config_manager` function) to drive the Gearman message handling.

    .. py:method:: run()